Do you need to know Dive Tables when you have a Dive Computer?

 The video below gives you an introduction on how to read and work with the PADI recreational dive tables.

 The differences in the calculations can be quite astonishing.
 If you for example take a dive at 120 feet.
 Based on dive tables you can stay down for around 10 minutes as the assumption is that you spend the whole dive at 120 feet.
 A dive computer will take the actual values into consideration and you’ll end up with a bottom time of around 30 minutes (or so).
 Quite a difference…

-One of the big drawbacks of both dive tables and scuba computers is that the calculations are based on mathematical models.
-The diver’s physical data like weight, etc. is not taken into consideration.
+One of the big drawbacks of both dive tables and scuba computers [Have a look at the top-rated dive computers for new divers!] is that the calculations are based on mathematical models.
+The diver’s physical data like weight, etc. are not taken into consideration.
 This means that neither method completely eliminates the risk of decompression sickness.
 It can be safely assumed that one of the next generations of dive computers will take these physical parameters into consideration for even safer and more accurate calculations.

 Deepest Dive First – Still the Rule?